Semantic-Layer/infernet-deploy-tutorial/README.md

 ![Group 14](https://github.com/Semantic-Layer/infernet-deploy-tutorial/assets/56213581/dd2da6b6-a2a5-4705-a96e-1ddbd22f2850)

 This repository provides a tutorial on deploying a **Ritual Infernet node** to Google Cloud.
 We will deploy the `hello-world` container located under `projects/hello-world/container`.
+See [here](https://github.com/ritual-net/infernet-container-starter/tree/main/projects/hello-world/contracts) for the smart contracts of the hello-world container

 This example focuses on deploying a local container.
 Modifications have been made to [procure/prepare_files.sh](procure/prepare_files.sh) and [procure/gcp/scripts/node.tpl](procure/gcp/scripts/node.tpl) to work with local Docker container files.